krkruk/arduino-robot-tutorial/docs/chapters/1_io_handling.md

 ```

 If you take a closer look at `while (true)` loop, you see it does nothing but sleeping.
 A good
-nap is good but this is not why you bought your board to simply let it sleep.
-You want it to work
-for you and blink an LED!.
-If you compile it and start pressing the button you see that the LED
+nap is nice but this is not why you bought your board to simply let it sleep...
+You want it to work for you and blink an LED!.
+If you compile it and start pressing the button you see that
-turns on and off.
+the LED turns on and off.
 Why?
 The interrupt!

 There are some lines that can be somehow surprising.
 First of all `sei()` function.
 It enables
 global interrupts in `SREG` registry as documented in *6.3.1 SREG – AVR Status Register* [^3].
 It's important not to forget to use it.
 In my personal experience, forgetting running this
-function is the most common reason why my interrupt routines don't work... it's because I didn't
+function is the most common reason why my interrupt routines don't work... it's because I don't
 enable them in the first place...
 There's also a function that has exactly opposite effect:
 `cli()` - it disables interrupts.
 It sometimes is handy as well.

 Ok, interrupts are enabled.
 Now, we need to use PB5 pin as interrupt!
 Atmega328p offers two I/O
 pins as a source for external interrupts.
 Not much but still, we need to work with things we
 have*.
 If you take a look at Arduino pinout from in the top of this page you'll notice that `PB5`
 has also `INT0` label.
 That's the interrupt!
-Smart design, isn't it?
+A smart board design, isn't it?

 \*you can set up interrupts as *PCIEx* that generates interrupts on many pins but it's out of
 scope of this tutorial